takucnoel-endo/Taku_DataScience_Portfolio/README.md

-# Data Science Projects
+# Taku_Datascience_Portfolio
-This repository contains all my data science projects that I have participated in.
+*This repository contains all my data science projects that I have participated in.

+#Project1: Food Nutrition K-Means Clustering Analysis